Yunuuuu/rsahmi/README.md

 A computational resource designed to accurately detect microbial nucleic acids while filtering out contaminants and false-positive taxonomic assignments from standard transcriptomic sequencing of mammalian tissues.
-This implementation leverages the ‘polars’ package for fast and systematic microbial signal recovery and denoising from host tissue genomic sequencing.
+This implementation leverages the `polars` package for fast and systematic microbial signal recovery and denoising from host tissue genomic sequencing.